talkohavy/guides/docs/programming/devops/kubernetes.md

 <minikube's-ip>:<the-auto-generated-port>
 ```

-And you should see a response coming back from one you’re the pods inside the exposed deployment!
+And you should see a response coming back from one you're the pods inside the exposed deployment!
 Pretty cool, huh?
 You could also use the built-in minikube's command:

 ```bash